Tulip-Dev/tulip/doc/user/workspace.rst

 |tutorial_color-graph_color2|    |tutorial_color-graph_color3|

 * Let us try now to modify the labels.
 In the algorithms, under the category *Measure*, subcategory *Misc*, select the *Id* button.
-The parameters should send the results into the *viewMetric* property.
+The computed measure values must be stored into the *viewMetric* property.

-* In the Spreadsheet view, realize a right click on the *viewMetric* column and select *To labels of → All nodes*.
+* In the Spreadsheet view, perform a right click on the *viewMetric* column and select *To labels of → All nodes*.

 * Back in the Node Link Diagram panel, you should now obtain a graph similar to this one :